 In place of a penalty, the Standards Board may also decide to create benchmarks for a brother to complete, with the condition that a failure to do so would result in one of the penalties outlined above.

 Expulsion is defined to be the permanent denial of the privileges and benefits of membership, including wearing or displaying the Fraternity insignia, attending undergraduate chapter functions and meetings, use of chapter facilities and otherwise identifying himself as a member of the Fraternity.

 Suspension is defined to be the denial of all those privileges for a definite period of time.

 When the Standards Board has expelled a member, he retains the right to appeal that decision to the entire chapter.
 The process for these appeals is contained in the Appeals Procedures document.

-When a member is expelled, it is the duty of the chapter leaders to submit the appropriate expulsion paperwork to the Fraternity’s headquarters.
+When a member is expelled, it is the duty of the chapter leaders to update the member's status immediately in mySigEp.